PVieira04/CI-project-1/README.md

 ### The Footer

-  - The footer section includes links to the relevant social media sites for MAster Maths.
+  - The footer section includes links to the relevant social media sites for MasterMaths.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.
   - The footer also includes an anchor allowing the user to quickly move to the top of the page.
 This is exceptionally valuable to the user if visiting the Resources or About page which can be quite long on mobile.